 - Highlight the key information in the table.

-Use these simple do-it-yourself instruction to create engaging infographic table design using only PowerPoint shapes, markers and icons.
+Use these simple do-it-yourself instructions to create an engaging infographic table designs using only PowerPoint shapes, markers and icons.

 If you like the slides above, you can download them directly here:

-See the full instruction at this Slideshare presentation show:
+See the full instruction at this Slideshare presentation: